 The flu is a highly contagious respiratory infection caused by the influenza virus.
 Flu symptoms typically last about a week, but the most severe symptoms only occur for two to three days (though it might feel like an eternity).
 You might continue to experience fatigue, weakness, and a cough for another week after you recover.

-Coming down with the flu can be downright miserable.
-Here are 12 tips to help you recover more quickly.
+We’ve partnered with Clorox® to bring you 12 tips to help you recover more quickly.

 Your body needs time and energy to fight off the flu virus, which means that your daily routine should be put on the backburner.